 I'm calmer, less stressed and find this new relaxed state enhances my ability to work effectively and retain information.
 I've also noticed a significant enhancement in my ability to problem solve situations.

 We live in an information-rich world, with demands coming at us from all angles.
 Deadlines, quotas, productivity reports and workplace stress can sometimes seem like overwhelming monsters trying to ruin our lives.

 It’s all too easy to let work get on top of us.

 How does Vedic meditation help?

-We also process information more clearly and are able to make effective judgements.
+We also process information more clearly and can make more effective judgements.
 We are much freer of decision anxiety and find ourselves far less constrained by irrational ‘what ifs’.
 As a result, we make better decisions.

-And when it comes to executing the decisions we make - or those made for us - we find that our enhanced interpersonal skills and increasing ability to relate (brought about by our increased perception and less stressed manner) mean we are able to achieve consensus and inspire others to achieve objectives in a way that is much more smooth and efficient.
+And when it comes to executing the decisions we make – or those made for us – we find that our enhanced interpersonal skills and increasing ability to relate (brought about by our increased perception and less stressed manner) mean we can achieve consensus.
+So it is easier to inspire others to achieve objectives in a way that is much more smooth and efficient.

 Task management becomes easier and problems become no more than achievable creative challenges.

 It all adds up to greater efficiency in everything we do, increased physiological stability and an overall uplift in productivity.